 Determine what’s out there, and figure out where you fit into the market.
-Better yet, figure out who your audience is before you get started, and perform as much demographics studies as you possible can to figure out what they’re clamoring for.
+Better yet, figure out who your audience is before you get started, and perform as many demographics studies as you possibly can to figure out what they’re clamoring for.
 It’s best to start small.

 Determining your audience will determine the problem they’ll want to be solved.